popeindustries/dvlp/README.md

 <link rel="stylesheet" href="src/index.sass" />
 ```

-...and pass a reference to the `hooks.js` file with the `-k, --hooks` flag:
+...and pass a reference to the `hooks.js` file with the `-k, --hooks` option:

 ```json
 {